FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 ![](https://i.ibb.co/jWpv8rN/Windows-Terminal-d-TKLealgu-T.png)

 ##
+This is a continuation of the TMS Finder made by Ben-0-mad.

-The text beyond this message is mainly copied from the original with a couple of edits to reflect the new state of the code.
+The text beyond the section "## What you need to know" is mainly copied from the original with a couple of edits to reflect the new state of the code.

+See you somewhere!
+--- FoolingMyselfWithDreams

+### V1.0.5
+Getting everything to a working state
+New features:
+- Check multiple channels (-uf option)
+- Check playlists
+- New video URL gathering (browser automation gathering still available to use)
+- Accepts .flac and .wav files now
+- User queries for easier usage
+- Makes a copy of audio files, converts the copy to .mp3 with 320k bitrate and 44100 kHz sample rate to make the fingerprints always comparable (Fingerprinting audio files with different sample rates and bitrates than the audio on YouTube previously caused fingerprints to not correctly match with downloaded songs)
+- More .bats
-- FoolingMyselfWithDreams
+- Bug fixes

 ## What you need to know